meomeo1220/cao/site/content/_index.md

     We provide a wide-range of digital services that will help your company growth boosts to its limit.
 products:
-  - image: img/illustrations-coffee.svg
+  - image: /img/blogging-coding-computer-34140.jpg
     text: >-
-      We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+      We build cutting-edge and responsive websites that will maximize your traffic so you can get your sales boosts up to 100%.
-  - image: /img/illustrations-coffee-gear.svg
+  - image: /img/advertising-amazon-amazon-seo-907607.jpg
     text: >-
-      We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+      We have launched a number of successful websites that give our clients wanting for more projects to us.
+We figured out the formula on how to engage more traffic to your online business.
 values:
   heading: Our values
   text: >-